-Split payment is another tool which task is to seal the Polish VAT system.
+Split payment is another tool thats task is to seal the Polish VAT system.
 Although its use is to be voluntary, this mechanism arouses taxpayers’ anxiety.

-The mechanism of split payment is based on the fact that the payment made by the buyer to the seller for the purchased services or goods is not done in one gross amount as it was so far, but in two amounts, separately on two accounts of the seller, i.e. :
+The mechanism of split payment is based on the fact that the payment made by the buyer to the seller for the purchased services or goods is not done in one gross amount as it has been so far, but in two amounts, separately on two accounts of the seller, i.e .:

 - the amount of net receivables – to any account specified by the seller,